angela-d/wifi-network-testing/README.md

 # Wifi Network Testing
-Scan your wifi network and obtain troubleshooting details, with extreme granularity.
+Scan your wifi network and obtain troubleshooting details, with extreme granularity; using a colorful command-line tool with no technical skill necessary.
+(Assuming you are familiar with git, of course.)

-**Obtain the following details**:
+**Obtain the following details about your wifi connection**:

-Wifi:
+Wifi statistics:
-- Access point/router name you're connected to / SSID
+- SSID / wifi name / access point / router name you're connected to
-- Access point/router MAC of the AP you're connected to
+- MAC address & manufacturer details
-- Channel details; connection cipher/encryption type
+- Channel details; connection cipher/encryption for your connection
+- Neighbor details:
+  - Nearby router / access point signal strength (in relation to you)
+  - Their router MAC manufacturer info
-- Nearby router/access point details; strength & MAC info, SSID and neighbor channel utilization
+  - SSID (wifi name) and overall neighbor channel utilization

-Connectivity:
+  - What channel each router is using
+  - How many routers total are on that channel

+Connectivity assessments:
-- Connection detection with ping
+- Connection detection
 - Speed tests & packet loss
 - IP & DNS information
 - VPN detection